lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 interest---because "communities of interest are notoriously hard to locate"
 \citep{mggg2020}.

+### Using district homogeneity as a proxy

-In sum, communities of interest are hard to define and hard to measure.
-This is why I use district homogeneity instead as a proxy for communities of interest.
+As communities of interest are hard to define and hard to measure, I use district homogeneity---how similar people in a district are, measured on key demographic indicators---as a proxy instead.
+District homogeneity tracks communities of interest quite closely.
-The big advantage of using district homogeneity is that we have national-level data in form of the American Community Survey (ACS), which

-are the "best available proxies for how closely the districts correspond to geographic communities of interest" \citet[p.~283]{steph2012}.

-Furthermore, district homogeneity tracks communities of interest quite closely.
 The idea is simple: people in the same "communities of interest" are often more alike than not: for instance, they may often be of the same age group, race, or religion.
 In fact, communities of interest are often viewed through exactly that lens.
-The Constitution of Colorado defines communities of interest as "ethnic, cultural, economic, trade area, geographic, and demographic factors", and Massachussets defines them based on "trade areas, geographic location, communication and transportation networks, media markets, Indian reservations, urban and rural interests, social, cultural and economic interests, or occupations and lifestyles". \citep{brennan}.
-And unlike communities of interest, there is broad agreement on what homogeneity constitutes (at least in the general case).
+The Constitution of Colorado defines communities of interest as "ethnic, cultural, economic, trade area, geographic, and demographic factors", and Massachussets defines them based on "trade areas, geographic location, communication and transportation networks... social, cultural and economic interests, or occupations and lifestyles" \citep{brennan}.

-A wealth of evidence suggests that more homogeneous districts have better democratic outcomes, mainly due to better descriptive and substantive representation. \cite{heath2018} writes that "a growing body of work has shown...[that] descriptive---or social representation matters, and all else being equal, people with a given social characteristic prefer candidates or leaders who share that characteristic.
-As Johnston et al. argue 'the more an agent resembles oneself the more he or she might be expected reflexively to understand and act on one's own interests'... because the voter observes the relationship between these traits and real-life behaviour as part of his daily experience". \cite{ogrady2018} conducts corpus analysis on MPs' parliamentary speeches and finds that middle-class MPs were less likely to represent the interests of their working-class voters: their speeches were more likely to be anti-welfare, and they were less likely to rebel against the party whip when bills that slashed welfare were passed.
-In other words, a representative that mirrors his constituents' descriptive (racial/socioeconomic/religious) makeup is more likely to act in their best interests.

-But in order for a representative to mirror his constituents, his constituents must be somewhat homogeneous.
-A single representative cannot resemble multiple highly heterogeneous populations at once.
-Professor Bruce Cain writes that if a district is spatially "divided between nonwhite and white, rich and poor, rural and urban,", "then it may be very hard for one representative to represent all factions well."
-And Professor Thomas Brunell contends that "the more homogeneous a district, the better able the elected official is to accurately reflect the views of more of his constituents." \cite{steph2012} further
-writes:

-> In two well-known series of interviews carried out by political scientists, elected officials... repeatedly stated that they found it difficult to represent spatially diverse districts.
-House members complained that they could not easily discern the "lowest common denominator of interests” in geographically varied districts, while state legislators expressed frustration that they "simply [could not] 'represent' the views of...  diverse groups when there are sharp conflicts."
-More conventional studies confirm that representation (in the sense of responsiveness to constituent interests) is inversely related to districts’ top-line demographic, economic, and ideological diversity.
+Unlike communities of interest, moreover, there is broad agreement on what homogeneity constitutes.
+I use American Community Survey (ACS) data---which contains all sorts of demographic data like educational attainment, income, employment, housing, age, race, and so on---at a geographic (Census Tract) level.
+These are regarded as the "best available proxies for how closely... districts correspond to *geographic communities of interest*"
+\citet[p.~283]{steph2012}.

-In sum, district homogeneity is important: similar individuals are likely to have similar legislative concerns, and therefore benefit from cohesive representation in the legislature.
-To operationalise district homogeneity, I use a particular instantiation of homogeneity called *spatial diversity* developed by \cite{Stephanopoulos}, which measures the variance in each Congressional Tract along factors such as race, ethnicity, age, income, education, and so on.
+I operationalise district homogeneity using a particular instantiation called *spatial diversity* developed by \cite{steph2012}.
+It measures the variance in each Census Tract along ACS factors such as race, ethnicity, age, income, education, and so on.
 The higher the spatial diversity score, the less homogeneous the district.

+### District homogeneity is associated with better democratic outcomes

-![Increased spatial diversity (lower homogeneity) increases roll-off rate \label{sd_rolloff}](img/sd_rolloff.png)
+![Increased spatial diversity (lower homogeneity) is associated with an increase roll-off rate \label{sd_rolloff}](img/sd_rolloff.png)

 In accordance with the evidence presented so far, Stephanopoulos finds that district homogeneity and statewide homogeneity are both strong predictors of democratic outcomes.
-Figure \ref{sd_rolloff} shows the relationship between spatial diversity and roll-off rate, which is defined as the difference between the proportion of voters who cast a ballot for a presidential race, but not for a lower-ticket (e.g. Congressional) race.
+Figure \ref{sd_rolloff} shows the relationship between spatial diversity and roll-off rate, which is defined as the difference between the proportion of voters who cast a ballot for a presidential race and the proportion who cast a ballot for a lower-ticket (e.g. Congressional) race.
 Roll-off rates are important indicators of democratic participation, because they zero in on the confusion, lack of knowledge, or apathy that prevents voters from casting their vote in the Congressional race despite having cast a top-ticket vote.
-Stephanopoulos finds that increasing spatial diversity increases the roll-off rate, which makes sense given what we know so far: homogeneous districts are easier to represent and representatives can better act in their constituents' interests.
+Stephanopoulos argues that increasing spatial diversity increases the roll-off rate, which makes sense given what we know so far: homogeneous districts are easier to represent and representatives can better act in their constituents' interests.

-And while one might worry that more homogeneous districts would be less competitive than heterogeneous ones, Stephanopoulos finds that the reverse is
-true: empirically, more geographically uniform districts are in fact more competitive (p.
-1922--1923).
+![Relationship between spatial diversity and electoral responsiveness\label{sd_responsiveness}](./img/average_spatial-diversity.png)

 Stephanopulos finds that homogeneous districts also tend to be the ones whose elections are most responsive to changes in public opinion.

-![Relationship between spatial diversity and electoral responsiveness\label{sd_responsiveness}](./img/average_spatial-diversity.png)
+Figure

-Figure \ref{sd_responsiveness} plots the relationship Stephanopoulos found between spatial diversity and electoral responsiveness.
+\ref{sd_responsiveness} plots the relationship Stephanopoulos found between spatial diversity and electoral responsiveness.
 Electoral responsiveness refers to the rate at which a party gains or loses seats given changes in its statewide vote share.
 For instance, if Democrats would win ten percent more seats if they received five percent more of the vote, then a plan would have a responsiveness of two.
 The higher a plan's responsiveness, the better it is thought to be.
-Stephanopoulos finds that more homogeneous districts are more responsive, and writes:

-> Advocates of responsive elections... may push without hesitation for spatially homogeneous districts to be drawn, since it is these districts that seem most likely (in the aggregate) to reflect the public’s evolving preferences.
+Stephanopoulos finds that more homogeneous districts are more responsive, and writes that "advocates of responsive elections... may push without hesitation for spatially homogeneous districts to be drawn".

 In sum, district homogeneity is associated with a variety of positive democratic outcomes.

+## A conflict between compactness and communities of interest?

+In the previous section, I have established that both compactness and communities of interest are greatly cherished by legislators.
+However, some have argued that compactness and respecting communities of interest are fundamentally conflicting goals.
+In order to form districts that are compact enough, a districting commission may have to break apart communities of interest, or agglomerate two communities with nothing in common except that they fit neatly into a neat geometric shape.

+Some communities of interest like the Shenandoah Valley may follow a river and be long and serpentine.
+In that case, it may be difficult or impossible to draw a compact-enough plan that does not break up the Valley. \citeauthor{wolf2015}
+writes that "all [compactness] does is needlessly and unproductively split communities, cities, and counties".
+If so, then mandating compactness would come at the expense of communities of interest---leaving redistrictors in an impossible situation.

+Previous work has found trade-offs between compactness and other democratic outcomes. \cite{ddj2019comp} show that mandating competitiveness has effects on the partisan lean of the ensuing districting plans.
+And \cite{s2020} finds that compactness and partisan symmetry (competitiveness) are somewhat incompatible, suggesting that mandating compactness may have unwanted effects on desired electoral outcomes.
+It is therefore plausible, as many have suggested, that there is also a trade-off between compactness and communities of interest.

-## Key research questions
+# Key research questions

-In the previous section, I have established the importance of compactness and raised one possible problem with mandating compactness, namely that it may cleave communities of interest---causing greater heterogeneity---and lead to worse democratic outcomes.
-I then explained one mechanism through which this could happen: heterogeneity results in decreased descriptive and substantive representation, which in turn feeds into decreased political participation and lower responsiveness.
-If this claim is true, we should seriously reconsider mandating compactness in state legislation.
+Can we have plans that are both very compact and respect communities of interest?
+Is there a trade-off between community and compactness?
+Additionally, while legislators have mandated that districting plans be "reasonably compact", they have not specified how compactness should be measured.
+There are dozens of compactness measures that have been proposed in the literature: if there is indeed a trade-off, might some of them be able to better accommodate both compactness and community?

+Along these lines of thought, I pose the following research questions:

+## Is there a trade-off between compactness and communities of interest?

-So let us examine the claim against compactness.
-The claim is that mandating compactness may lead to districts that do not properly represent their constituents, i.e. are more heterogeneous.
-But it is unclear if mandating compact districts results in more heterogeneous districts *overall*.
-While *some* very compact districts may split communities, there may also be very compact districts that do not.
-The key question is whether there is an *inherent, fundamental* tradeoff between compactness and homogeneity.
+Many have claimed that mandating compactness may lead to districts that split communities of interest.
+But while *some* very compact districts may split communities, there may also be very compact districts that do not.
+The key question is this.
+Within the set of plans that an unbiased redistrictor could draw, do more compact plans tend to be more or less homogeneous?
+Is there a tradeoff between compactness and community?

+## Do some compactness metrics better encompass communities of interest than others?

-Secondly, while almost all states mandate that districts are drawn in a "reasonably compact" fashion, they do not specify *how* compactness should be measured.
-As there are dozens (if not hundreds) of compactness measures that have been proposed in the literature, one natural question is to ask which compactness measure should be used.
-And while there are many theoretical and methodological reasons to choose one compactness measure over another, there is also an empirical consideration.
-District homogeneity might give us a normative basis for choosing among the measures if the plans under one compactness measure are consistently more homogeneous than the others.
+While almost all states mandate that districts are drawn in a "reasonably compact" fashion, they do not specify *how* compactness should be measured.
+A natural question is to ask which compactness measures we should choose from the dozens proposed in the literature.

-Along these lines of thought, I therefore ask the following research questions:

-1. Is there an inherent trade-off between compactness and homogeneity?
-	- Do more compact districts have better, equal, or worse spatial diversity scores?
-	- Does it depend on the compactness metric we use?
-2. Does spatial diversity give us a normative basis to select one compactness metric over another?

-## Research procedure
+While there may be theoretical and methodological reasons to favour one compactness measure over another, there is also a normative consideration.
+If the plans favoured under one compactness measure are consistently more homogeneous than the others, then this might give us a normative basis for choosing amongst the different compactness measures.

+# Methodology

-To answer my research questions, I adopt the following procedure:
+To answer my research questions, I adopt the following research procedure:

 1. Generate a large and representative subset of plausible districting plans
 2. Evaluate compactness and spatial diversity scores on that subset of plans
-3. Analyse the overall relationship between compactness and spatial diversity
+3. Analyse the overall relationship between compactness and communities of interest (operationalised by spatial diversity)

 This three-step procedure is used by many previous works, including
 \cite{cr2013}, \cite{ddj2019comp}, and \cite{s2020}.
 While the specifics
 differ, they all follow the same general procedure.
-I will explain why this procedure (analyzing hypothetical districting plans) has advantage over analyzing enacted or proposed districting plans.
+I now explain why this procedure (analyzing hypothetical districting plans) has advantages over analyzing enacted or proposed districting plans.

-### Why generate many plausible districting plans?
+## Why a simulation approach is necessary

-I use a Markov Chain Monte Carlo (MCMC) approach to generate tens of thousands of counterfactual districting plans.
+I use a simulation approach to generate tens of thousands of plausible districting plans.
 One might ask: What is the point of using a simulation approach?
 Why not just use historical districting plans that actually existed in real life?
 There are two reasons.
 Firstly, there have not been very many historical districting plans.
-There may be at most twenty districting plans over the history of a state, but they range from the 1800s to the 2000s, and it would be difficult---if not impossible---to get accurate data on these historical plans.
+There may be at most twenty districting plans over the history of a state, but they range from the 1800s to the 2000s.
+It would be difficult to get geospatial data on these historical plans, and impossible to get any demographic data on district homogeneity/communities of interest.

 But the biggest problem in trying to draw a link between districting plans and any outcome of interest is that of endogeneity.
-Suppose we believe that less compact plans lead to less political
+Suppose we believe that less compact plans lead to less political participation:
-participation:

 $$Compactness \rightarrow Participation$$